-While Tilray only did its IPO recently the company certainly is not new.
+Tilray’s IPO came out in 2018 but the company isn’t new.
 It’s been around since 2013, making it one of the original brands in the space.
-As such, it has a solid foundation in infrastructure and a broad set of supply deals for medical cannabis dating back several years.
+As such, it has a solid foundation in infrastructure and a broad set of supply deals — both old and new — for medical cannabis.

 Speaking of strategic relationships, Tilray’s relationship with PayPal founder Peter Thiel can’t be ignored.
 News that Thiel was investing in the cannabis space dates back to 2015, when Thiel’s company Founders Fund obtained a minority stake in Privateer Holdings, the same company that backs Tilray.